Watch Words - An Adoribull Fanfic

 As well as "What You Want of Me - My Adoribull Fanfic"

-Not to mention my Gender-Swapped Iron Bull Cosplay
+Not to mention my Sex-Swapped Iron Bull Cosplay

 And please check out my other stuff here.